Has 2019 Killed The Heel?

-Once, in my early 20s, I had a panic attack so dramatic that my housemates decided to take me to A&E. While the others waited for the taxi and tried to soothe me, one ran upstairs to fetch me some shoes to wear to the hospital.
-She came down bearing a pair of old plimsolls: practical, comfortable.
+Once, in my early 20s, I had a panic attack so dramatic that my roommates decided to take me to the emergency room.
+While the others waited for the taxi and tried to soothe me, one ran upstairs to fetch me some shoes to wear to the hospital.
+She came down bearing a pair of old Van's: practical, comfortable.
 Legend has it that I paused my sobs and gasps just long enough to look at her witheringly and say: "I’m not wearing flats, you freak."

 That’s how it used to be with me and shoes.

-It’s hard to believe now, toes waggling happily in my SS19 standard issue Birkenstocks, but time was, I loved a heel.
-In sixth form I would turn up to 9am lessons in hulking great Terry de Havilland x Miss Selfridge wedges.
-During uni I would pop Nurofen in advance of the dance floor.
-I worked in heels, thundering round my first office job in vertiginous ankle boots, and I played in heels, teetering through my weekends like a baby gazelle in an amateur regional production of The Lion King.
-Things peaked around 2012, when the most sensible purchase one could make on a shoe shopping trip was a pair of those buckets from Early Learning Centre that you hold on your feet with string.
+It’s hard to believe now, toes waggling happily in my SS19 standard issue Birkenstocks, but once upon a time, I loved a heel.
+In sixth form I would turn up to 9 am class in hulking great Terry de Havilland x Miss Selfridge wedges.
+In college, I would pop Ibuprofen in advance of the dance floor.
+I worked in heels, thundering around my first office job in vertiginous ankle boots, and I played in heels, teetering through my weekends like a baby gazelle in an amateur regional production of The Lion King.
+Things peaked around 2012, when the most sensible purchase one could make on a shoe shopping trip was a pair of those buckets from toy store that you hold on your feet with string.
 Bleeding toes were, as they are for prima ballerinas, practically a point of pride.

 Advertisement